T'Sou-ke First Nation: Treaty negotiations

-The T'Sou-ke Nation is represented, along with four other Coast Salish First Nations, by the Te'mexw Treaty Association along with four other Coast Salish First Nations.
+T'Sou-ke Nation is represented, along with four other Coast Salish First Nations, by the Te'mexw Treaty Association along with four other Coast Salish First Nations.
 They entered the B.C. treaty process in 1995.

 On 26 February 2013 T'Sou-ke Nation and the province of British Columbia signed an Incremental Treaty Agreement (ITA).
 An ITA is a legally-binding pre-treaty agreement negotiated between the province of British Columbia and First Nations at a treaty negotiation table.
 ITAs are intended to build trust among the parties, create incentives to reach further milestones and provide increased certainty over land and resources.
 The province reports that "negotiations are making steady progress and have successfully resolved a number of difficult issues that include governance, land, resources and fiscal matters."
 The negotiations are at stage 4, Agreement-in-Principle.

 The Te'mexw Treaty Association reports that the ITA is a multi-year agreement that includes the transfer of two side-by-side 60-hectare parcels of Crown land located at Broom Hill within the nation's traditional territory in the Juan de Fuca Electoral Area.
 The land transfers are intended to provide the T'Sou-ke Nation with forestry and light industrial development opportunities that support employment and new sources of revenue.
 The lands will be held in fee simple by the T'Sou-ke Nation, under a First Nation-designated company, and will be subject to the same federal and provincial laws and municipal bylaws and regulations as with any other privately held property.

 Governance

-The T'Sou-ke Nation is governed by the chief and two councillors elected every two years under the Indian Act election system.
+T'Sou-ke Nation is governed by the chief and two councillors elected every two years under the Indian Act election system.
 In February 2014, Chief Gordon Planes was re-elected for his fourth term since 2008.
 Councillors are Rose Dumont and Bonnie Arden.

-At the regional level, the T'Sou-ke Nation is represented by the Naut'sa mawt Tribal Council, where Chief Planes currently serves as secretary.
+At the regional level, T'Sou-ke Nation is represented by the Naut'sa mawt Tribal Council, where Chief Planes currently serves as secretary.

 Social and economic development

 Community goals

 In 2008, "guided by the ancestral custom of looking ahead seven generations, the community prepared a vision with four goals: self-sufficiency in energy and food, economic independence – or as Chief Planes has said, 'No more living off the dole' – and a return to traditional ways and values."
 Chief Planes stated: “We used to live sustainably, and only took what we needed from the land.
 We need to get back to that."

-The T'Sou-ke First Nation is working with Victoria-based MarineLabs, to collect real-time data about the ocean and areas such as the Sooke Basin.
+T'Sou-ke First Nation is working with Victoria-based MarineLabs, to collect real-time data about the ocean and areas such as the Sooke Basin.
 They are deploying smart buoys with sensors to record data about wind speed, wave size, marine traffic, water temperature and water salinity.
 This will enable them to better monitor the impacts of factors such as climate change, storms, pollution, and shipping, and to manage use of the area.